CSFM93/shotstack_recipes/blog/draft.md

 ![Video URL field being updated after Shotstack finishes rendering]()

 ### Conclusion

-In this tutorial, you learned how to use the Airtable API and Shotstack API to quickly generate multiple videos.
+In this tutorial, first, you learned how to use the Airtable API to retrieve all records stored in a table.
+You then learned how to use the Shotstack API to merge a record's fields with a template and render a video.
+Lastly, you learned how to retrieve the rendered video URL and put it in a record's Video URL field.

 For more information on how to use these APIs please read the [Airtable API Documentation](https://airtable.com/developers/web/api/introduction) and the [Shotstack API documentation](https://shotstack.io/docs/api/#shotstack).